port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/installation.md

 <h2> Installation </h2>

-Now that you have the Azure App Registration details, you can install the Azure exporter using docker.
+Now that you have the Azure App Registration details, you can install the Azure exporter using Docker.

 You should have the following information ready: